 These drawings look nice in collections or as stickers because they are easy to spot and fun to color.

-Cute Electronics
+Cute electronics

 Drawing small electronics can mix simple shapes with buttons and screens.
 Items like tiny phones, earbuds, or handheld game consoles are popular subjects.
 They can look realistic or cartoonish depending on the style.